Maddumage/javascript-learn-basic/README.md

 ### JavaScript Concepts

+The project covers the following JavaScript concepts:

+- **Variables and Data Types**: Understanding different types of variables and data types in JavaScript.
+- **Functions**: Defining and invoking functions.
+- **Objects**: Creating and using objects.
+- **Arrays**: Working with arrays and array methods.
+- **Loops**: Using different types of loops to iterate over arrays.
+- **ES6 Features**: Understanding modern JavaScript features like arrow functions, promises, and async/await.

+### Popular Interview Algorithms

+The project includes implementations of the following popular interview algorithms:

+- **Palindrome Check**: Function to check if a given string is a palindrome.
+- **Fibonacci Sequence**: Function to generate the first `n` numbers in the Fibonacci sequence.
+- **Factorial Calculation**: Function to calculate the factorial of a given number.
+- **Prime Number Check**: Function to check if a given number is prime.
+- **Anagram Check**: Function to check if two given strings are anagrams of each other.

+## Usage

+### Sorting and Searching

+1. **Enter numbers**: Input a list of numbers separated by commas.
+2. **Choose a sorting algorithm**: Select a sorting algorithm from the dropdown menu.
+3. **Sort & Search**: Click the "Sort & Search" button to sort the array.
+4. **Enter a number to search**: Input a number to search within the sorted array.
+5. **Search**: Click the "Search" button to perform the search.

+### JavaScript Concepts and Interview Algorithms

-The concepts are automatically displayed when you open the `index.html` file in your web browser.
-You can view examples of basic and advanced JavaScript concepts along with explanations.
+The concepts and algorithms are automatically displayed when you open the `index.html` file in your web browser.
+You can view examples of basic and advanced JavaScript concepts along with popular interview algorithm implementations.

 ## Contributions